raphiniert/PostingSentimentAnalysis/README.md

 # PostingStentimentAnalysis

-This project provides a command line interface, written in python3, to extract postings from https://derstandard.at (and only from derstandard.at, other online newspapers are not supported) and apply a sentiment analysis to the extracted data.
+This project provides a command line interface, written in python3, to extract postings from https://derstandard.at (only derstandard.at, other online newspapers are not supported), to provide basic statistics and to apply a sentiment analysis to the extracted data.
 It's part of the seminar 'Der "Historikerbericht" und die Historisierung der FPÖ' (see https://ufind.univie.ac.at/de/course.html?lv=070086&semester=2020S) held at the University of Vienna.
 The coding style for this project is quick'n'dirty.
 It's not performance optimized and there are no unit tests, sanity or security checks, but it gets the job done.
 I highly recommend to create backups of the resulting sqlite database files if you are done crawling.
+This is a private repository at least until I passed the seminar.

 ## prerequisites

 * Working python ≥ 3.7 installation (https://www.python.org/downloads/)
 * Google Chrome installed (https://www.google.com/chrome/)
-* copy `chromedriver` file in bin/chromedriver matching installed version (https://sites.google.com/a/chromium.org/chromedriver/downloads)
+* Downloaded `chromedriver` file matching the installed Chrome version (https://sites.google.com/a/chromium.org/chromedriver/downloads)

 ### download project and copy chromedriver
 If you are familiar with git and the command line run: